2021 Derry Senior Football Championship: Competition format

 In the leagues, Division 1a and 1b teams played 11 league games and Division 2 teams played13 league games.
-With the new condensed intercounty season coming into effect, club league games played without county players until their involvement with the respective intercounty competitions comes to an end.
-The team finishing top of the league at the end of 11/13 games won their respective league.
+With the new condensed intercounty season coming into effect, club league games are played without county players until their involvement with the respective intercounty competitions comes to an end.
+The team that finished at the top of the league at the end of 11/13 games won their respective league.

-Due to the move towards the split season model, which has been adopted by GAA nationally, 2021 will see club leagues decoupled from Championship, with matters of promotion and relegation decided via the championship competitions.
+Due to the move towards the split season model, which has been adopted by GAA nationally, 2021 will see club leagues decoupled from the Championship, with matters of promotion and relegation decided via the championship competitions.
 2021 Championship groups are based on 2020 Championship placings.
 Each group will contain one semi-finalist, one beaten quarter-finalist and two beaten last 16 teams.

 Each team will be guaranteed three group games and at least one knockout game.
 The games will be played on a group basis (Home, Away & Neutral fixture).
 If any club cannot field the game will be forfeited.
 All sixteen teams qualify for the knock-out stages.
 In the first knockout round draw the teams were seeded from the group stage with the group winners playing the teams who finished fourth and the group runner-ups playing the teams who finished third.
 The quarter final draw was subject to the restriction that repeat pairings be avoided if possible.

 The teams progress in this years championship will be used to determine their 2022 league placings.
-Once the groups games have been played and the last 16 knock out round is complete, the winning teams will continue to the quarter finals and the losing teams will progress to therelegation quarter finals.
+Once the groups games have been played and the last 16 knock out round is complete, the winning teams will continue to the quarter-finals and the losing teams will progress to therelegation quarter finals.
 The losers of the relegation final will also be relegated from the 2022 SFC at the expense of the 2021 IFC.